CSPS-EFPC-IT/moodle-single-node-azure/README.md

 1. GET and LIST permissions on the Key Vault Secrets granted to the User Assigned Managed Identity.
 This will allow the Application Gateway to retrieve the SSL/TLS certificate private key from the Key Vault using the UAMI .

 # Usage
-1) Clone this projet.
+1. Clone this projet.
-1) Create a new file named *armTemplates/azureDeploy.parameters.json* based on the *armTemplates/azureDeploy.parameters.example.json* file.
+1. Create a new file named *armTemplates/azureDeploy.parameters.json* based on the *armTemplates/azureDeploy.parameters.example.json* file.
-1) Edit the new _azureDeploy.parameters.json_ file to your need.
+1. Edit the new _azureDeploy.parameters.json_ file to your need.
+1. Authenticate your Azure Client to your Azure subscription by running the `az login` command and following the instructions.
-1) Adapt and run the following commands:\
+1. Adapt and run the following commands (on linux):\
-`deploymentName="MyDeploymentPart1"`\
+`deploymentName="MoodleManualDeployment"`\
 `resourceGroupName="[Your resource Group name]"`\
 `templateFile="armTemplate/azureDeploy.json"`\
 `parameterFile="armTemplates/azureDeploy.parameters.json"`\